 Computational Modelling in Physiology: Modelling has become, and will continue to be, an important tool to investigate physiological phenomena in the health and life sciences.
 Current topics of interest include: (i) the generation of thrombin during blood coagulation, particularly in children; and (ii) intracellular calcium dynamics in cardiac Purkinje cells.
 Research in both of these areas is necessarily interdisciplinary and is conducted in close collaboration with researchers in the related fields.

-Computer Vision: Investigate novel techniques for processing, analyzing, and understanding images and videos captured from the real world.
-Research topics include, but are not limited to, stereo vision, motion estimation, and foreground segmentation.
+Computer Vision: Investigate novel techniques for processing, analyzing, and computational understanding images and videos captured from the real world.
+Research topics include, but are not limited to, stereo vision, motion estimation, people identification and foreground segmentation.

 Data Integration: Integration of multiple data sources is required in many different application areas, such as e-medicine or e-healthcare, e-government, business intelligence and data analytics, enterprise application integration and others.
 Data integration can include structured information, such as that stored in databases or ontologies, as well unstructured information, e.g. collected from web pages.
 Data integration encompasses the entire process of identifying data sources, preparing and transforming data and data sources, matching or aligning data schemata, and implementing logical and physical integration mechanisms.